deucemckenzie/site/src/music/music_project.rst

    before Spotify choice fatigue started to become a thing.

 4. Somewhere in the middle of the 2010s I became "old" and set in my ways.
 But when exactly did it happen, and why?
+(Edit: The answer is 2014, but the why is still unclear).

 Albums By Decade
 ----------------